Jo-R/A11yTalk/a11yTalkNotes.md

 Resources wiki page

 Some stuff is more structural - AC/Requirements/Checklists/more integrated tooling, unit or integration tests/what user groups do we prioritise?

-Ideally - user testing/expert audit but manual testing is important (hard though if not an expert user of AT)
+Some stuff is just harder...e.g. time to learn screen reader and researching how to best implement this stuff...Ideally - user testing/expert audit but manual testing is important (hard though if not an expert user of AT)